Definition

 natural disaster recovery

-Natural disaster recovery requires its own type of planning, since natural disaster scenarios can involve unpredictable circumstances unlike man-made disasters caused by malicious or accidental incidents such as cybercrime or human error.
-Disaster recovery (DR) planning may differ by region, and businesses in locations prone to tornadoes or hurricanes may take such storms into account from the start.
-However, even if severe weather events aren't a frequent occurrence in your region, you should still consider them when crafting a natural disaster recovery plan.
+Natural disaster recovery requires its own type of planning, since disasters can vary by region and can't be restored with IT-based efforts alone.
+Businesses in locations prone to tornadoes or hurricanes might take such storms into account from the start.
+However, even if severe weather events aren't a frequent occurrence in your region, a natural disaster recovery plan should still take possible scenarios into account.

 Why natural disaster recovery preparedness is important

-Natural hazards like hurricanes and floods vary in severity, but when it comes to disaster preparedness, it's best to prepare for the worst.
+Natural hazards such as hurricanes and floods vary in severity, but when it comes to disaster preparedness, it's best to prepare for the worst.

-If a location is prone to a certain type of natural disaster, working that disaster into the DR planning process is imperative.
-For example, if one data center is in a known hurricane zone, that data can be backed up to a location outside of that area or in the cloud.
-That way, if the primary data center is hit, data backups are not only protected but can be used for a swift recovery.
+If a location is prone to a certain type of natural disaster, working that disaster into the disaster recovery (DR) planning process is imperative.
+For example, if one data center is in a known hurricane zone, that data can be backed up to a location outside that area or in the cloud.
+That way, if the primary data center is hit by a storm, data backups are not only protected, but can be used for a swift recovery.

 Protocols must also be put in place for displaced workers, damaged facilities and injured employees.
-That is different than preparing for an event such as a ransomware attack, which does not include physical damage that renders workspace unusable.
+That is different from preparing for an event such as a ransomware attack, which does not include physical damage that renders workspaces unusable.

 Types of natural disasters

-In 2017, hurricanes Harvey, Irma and Maria caused extensive damage in the United States, Caribbean and Dominican Republic.
-While agencies such as the National Hurricane Center can forecast the severity and path of hurricanes, preparation for these events remains difficult.
-After Hurricane Maria hit, the Federal Emergency Management Agency, American Red Cross, Cisco Tactical Operations and NetHope, a nonprofit that focuses on repairing communications services following disasters, compiled a series of DR lessons learned from the storm.
+While agencies such as the National Hurricane Center can forecast the severity and path of hurricanes, preparation for these types of events remains difficult.
+After Hurricane Maria hit in 2017, the Federal Emergency Management Agency, American Red Cross, Cisco Tactical Operations and NetHope -- a nonprofit that focuses on repairing communications services following disasters -- compiled a series of DR lessons learned from the storm.

 Key elements of preparing to recover from a hurricane include triaging DR strategies, having equipment reserves, building redundancy into a DR plan and using cloud technologies.
 By prioritizing elements of a DR plan, order is determined in chaotic situations.
-Redundancy, equipment reserves (backup generators, satellites) and cloud-based technologies can provide backup security and resources that can get an organization back on its feet.
+Redundancy, equipment reserves such as backup generators and satellites, and cloud-based technologies can provide backup security and resources that can get an organization back on its feet.

 While discussed with hurricanes in mind, these principles can help in other natural disasters as well.

-Man-made disasters can be the result of deliberate actions, as well as negligence or error.
-Malicious acts such as arson and bombings are intentional, while oil spills and chemical plant explosions are unintentional man-made disasters.
+Human-caused disasters can be the result of deliberate actions as well as negligence or error.
+Malicious acts such as arson and bombings are intentional, while oil spills and chemical plant explosions are unintentional human-caused disasters.
 Like a natural disaster, these types of hazards can cause physical damage to facilities and are unpredictable.

-Similar preparedness activities for natural disasters can apply to man-made disasters, and vice versa.
-However, ransomware and other types of malware are also considered man-made disasters, and come with their own requirements and threats.
+Similar preparedness activities for natural disasters can apply to human-caused disasters and vice versa.
+However, ransomware and other types of malware are also considered human-caused disasters and come with their own requirements and threats.

-In a thorough disaster recovery plan, all of these disasters should be taken into account so an organization is not caught off guard.
-While they may not be preventable, recovery is possible with preparation.
+A thorough disaster recovery plan considers all these disasters so that an organization is not caught off guard.
+While they might not be preventable, recovery is possible with preparation.

 Risk assessments for natural disasters